lookoutconference/lookoutconference.github.io/pages/participate.md

 * Specify whether your research focuses on the history, future, or both of these aspects of fire lookouts.

 * Highlight the innovative elements of your work, particularly if it envisions new directions for fire lookouts, theories of space and place or dwelling, architectural design in off-grid and natural settings, or forest management policy which may include forestry, GIS, environmental science, natural resource conservation and more!
 * We will publish a proceedings index to offer free access to NILC presentation and papers.
 Please contact NILC to reuse any material found in the conference proceedings index.

+The conference offers a limited number of remote presentations (Zoom).
+Those interested in participating in this mode can contact the conference organizers through the following form: <a href="https://futurevandals.uidaho.edu/register/?id=c6162e10-cb08-4c3e-83fd-08a7fe968943">Contact form</a>

 [Submit your abstract](https://futurevandals.uidaho.edu/register/?id=c916960c-8c7e-4331-ae33-c48c42ea07af){: .btn .btn--info .btn--large}